Droidian-Mi-A2-6X/jasmine-tweaks/README.md

 These tweaks are specifically for jasmine/wayne.
 At some point these fixes should be turned into device adaptation package.
 Running `setup.sh` file fixes the following bugs:

-1. Brightness (You should disable automatic brightness from settings>power in gnome settings)
+1. Brightness (You must disable automatic brightness from settings>power in gnome settings)
 2. Bluetooth
 3. Scaling
+4. Avoid application crash

 The `setup.sh` script additionally installs and enables flathub and kdeapps flathub repos and sets `switch-a` and `switch-b` bootctl alias too.